mobeigi/fb2cal/README.md

 [![fb2cal Setup Guide for Non-Devs [Windows]](http://img.youtube.com/vi/UnsbV8EJ8-Y/0.jpg)](http://www.youtube.com/watch?v=UnsbV8EJ8-Y "fb2cal Setup Guide for Non-Devs [Windows]")

 ## Scheduled Task Frequency
 It is recommended to run the script **once every 24 hours** to update the ICS file to ensure it is synchronized with the latest Facebook changes (due to friend addition/removal) and to respect the privacy of users who decide to hide their birthday later on.
-Facebook originally recommended polling for Birthday updates **once every 12 hours** based on the `X-PUBLISHED-TTL:PT12H` header included in their ICS files.
+Facebook originally recommended polling for birthday updates **once every 12 hours** based on the `X-PUBLISHED-TTL:PT12H` header included in their ICS files.

 ## Caveats
 * Facebook accounts secured with 2FA are currently not supported (see [#9](../../issues/9))